-Floating windfarms are a relatively new technology to be used within the marine environment, particularly in the Celtic Sea, and because of this, we would ask for extra caution and careful consideration of possible unknown or unforeseen effects on seabirds.
-Given the novelness of floating windfarms within the Celtic Sea, there could be other new and unknown threats that arise during construction and operation that are not addressed in the Environmental Statement so caution and flexibility are important throughout construction and operation.
+We appreciate that within the LFOWP Environmental Impact Assessment, it is stated and understood that floating windfarms are a relatively new technology to be used within the marine environment, particularly in the Celtic Sea.
+Because of this, we would ask for extra caution and careful consideration of possible unknown or unforeseen effects on seabirds.
+Given the novelness of floating windfarms within the Celtic Sea, there could be other new and unknown threats that arise during construction and operation that are not addressed in the Environmental Statement so caution and flexibility is important throughout construction and operation.
 If it becomes clear that impacts on seabirds are more severe than expected, new threats should be addressed in a timely manner to limit disturbance and negative impacts.

-The mooring lines that will be used to tether the floating wind turbines to the seabed represent a new type of entanglement risk to seabirds, particularly diving birds, though we appreciate that this threat is considered within the Environmental Statement: Chapter 13- Offshore Ornithology chapter.
+The mooring lines that will be used to tether the floating wind turbines to the seabed represent a new type of entanglement risk to seabirds, particularly diving birds, though we appreciate that this threat is considered within the Environmental Statement Volume 3: Chapter 22- Marine Ornithology chapter.
 The novel use of remotely operated underwater vehicles (ROVs) to identify snagged fishing gear and other marine litter caught on the mooring lines that could entangle seabirds is welcome and we appreciate the use of innovative technology to try and address this new threat; however, we would also ask for a plan for the timely removal of debris and a recovery plan for any living seabirds picked up during the debris removal process.
-The mention of 'annual monitoring of anchor/moorings' is not frequent enough to address the risk of entanglement of seabirds and we therefore suggest more frequent checks to remove debris and lower the potential threat to seabirds.